kenmoini/kenmoini.com/site/content/en/post/2023/04/haproxy-stats-and-sockets.md

 Today I figured I'd write this up since I've had to find this HAProxy config stuff a few times now and it's always been a trial and error sort of thing - the last article I read on enabling HAProxy stats literally said it "100% works" in the title, published in 2022, annnnd - *did not work*.
 So here's my own version that probably won't work in a month or two.

-In this article I'll share some config on how to enable some extra functions in HAProxy to provide stats for the load balancer, an administrative socket for local operations against the live HAProxy instances, and how to use that socket to clear out Stick Tables, disable Frontends, etc.
+In this article I'll share some config on how to enable some extra functions in HAProxy to provide stats for the load balancer, an administrative socket for local operations against the live HAProxy instances, and how to use that socket to clear out Stick Tables, disable servers in backends, etc.

+---

 ## Installing HAProxy